Thu, 25 Nov

 - What tensions exist between the objective of competitiveness and other public policy goals, including net zero and levelling up?

 - Should regulators play a role in promoting the competitiveness of the finance industry?
 Why was competitiveness removed from the objectives of the financial regulators in 2012, and what should we learn from that?

 More information is available in our blog: ‘Competitiveness’ and the battle for financial regulation.
-A recording of this event will be available soon.
+A recording of this event is available here.